What is an Elevated Flare System?

-Purpose of flare system: The primary function of a flare is to use combustion to convert flammable, toxic, or corrosive vapors to less objectionable compounds like CO2.
+The primary function of a flare system is to use combustion to convert flammable, toxic, or corrosive vapors to less objectionable compounds like CO2.

-- Elevated flares commonly used in oil and gas industry.
-Most economical.
+- Elevated flares: Commonly used in the oil and gas industry and the most economical.

-- Enclosed flares when visible flame not acceptable.
-Also used for offshore facilities.
-Advantage : Low noise and radiation levels; Disadvantage: Poor dispersion of gases during flameout condition (flare needs to be tripped on gas detection)
+- Disadvantage: Poor dispersion of gases during flameout condition (flare needs to be tripped on gas detection)

 Types of Elevated Flares (Fig. 2):

-- Non-assisted flares are the flares which does not use any assist media and typically used for hydrocarbon or vapour streams that do not cause smoking (i.e. For clean burning gases like methane, hydrogen, carbon monoxide, ammonia, hydrogen sulphide) or when smoke is not a consideration.
+- Non-assisted flares are the flares that do not use any assist media and are typically used for hydrocarbon or vapor streams that do not cause smoking (i.e. For clean-burning gases like methane, hydrogen, carbon monoxide, ammonia, hydrogen sulfide) or when smoke is not a consideration.

-- Incomplete combustion of heavy HC gases produces Carbon monoxide, which is the main component to create smoke.
-For flaring heavy gases, smokeless operation can be achieved by assist media such as steam, air or gas which improves the mixing of flare gas with air.
+- The incomplete combustion of heavy HC gases produces Carbon monoxide, which is the main component to create smoke.
+For flaring heavy gases, a smokeless operation can be achieved by assisting media such as steam, air, or gas which improves the mixing of flare gas with air.

-- Steam assisted flares (Fig. 3) for smokeless operation.
-Steam increases momentum of flare gas which enhances fuel air mixing leading to complete combustion.
-Also water-gas shift reaction converts CO to CO2
+- Steam-assisted flares (Fig. 3) for smokeless operation.
+Steam increases the momentum of flare gas which enhances fuel-air mixing leading to complete combustion.
+Also, the water-gas shift reaction converts CO to CO2

 CO + H2O ⇌ CO2 + H2